2001 Incarnations: Suspended, Paddington Uniting Church

 The work consists of an interactive scene, created using sculptural forms as sets and props designed to fit the scale of the church’s interior.
 The scene employs dramatic techniques of suggestion and metaphor to invite the participation of the viewer.

 There are six sculptural works suspended in the spaces between the arches of the eight columns that subdivide the internal space within the church.
-These works act as allusions to liturgical vestments and garments, but may also suggest more arcane religious reliquary or even hung personages.
+These forms act as allusions to liturgical vestments and garments, but may also suggest more arcane religious reliquary or even suspended personages.
 Their red internals, hidden by black exteriors, evoke the notion that light exists on the inside and emanates outwards.
 On the floor is the representation of a maze, coupled with red felt slippers, provided for walking softly and silently, so that one may experience internal reverie and the music of the heartbeat.